What is social fitness?

 Organizations with high social fitness …

-…attract and retain talents because belonging and meaning become tangible,
+…attract and retain talentbecause belonging and purpose become tangible,

-…make decisions faster and more clearly thanks to clarity of roles and expectations,
+…decide faster & more clearly thanks to role and expectation clarity,

-…promote innovation and participation – co-creation becomes everyday life rather than the exception.
+…promote innovation & participation – co-creation becomes the norm instead of the exception.

 How to train social fitness in your environment